Basil Pesto

 At the very end, add some freshly grated parmigiano reggiano cheese:

 Using the authentic Italian Parmigiano Reggiano cheese is very important for a traditional flavor and pesto.
+Domestic parmesans are cheaper, but do not taste the same as a true 24-month aged parmigiano made from raw Italian milk, such as Mitica brand.

-- Can you change the cheese?
 I recommend sticking in the same profile as a parmigiano reggiano, something that’s salty and a bit nutty.
 Decent substitutions are Grana padano and Pecorino Romano for a more tangy flavor.

 The full recipe is below, and here’s a video if you’d like more guidance.
 Enjoy!